dzyphr/SigmaParticle/README.md

  `apiURL="https://tn-ergo-explorer.anetabtc.io/"` _explorer API url, feel free to use this one_

  `localErgpy=""` _True or false based on if you need functionality that was added into our local Ergpy repository.
 If false it will attempt to use an installed version from pip.
-To keep the repo small we will only ship modifications insead of the whole Ergpy repo_
+To keep the repo small we will only ship modifications insead of the whole Ergpy repo.
+If using a modified ergpy repo just place it into the base folder, the same folder where the new_frame binary is_

  There is 1 auto-generated variable named `ContractName` which occurs when you run `./new_Frame yourContractNameHere` at the start of the process.
 You could change this post-build at your own discretion.

+ After that is set up, write your contract / transaction in `py/main.py` and deploy with `./deploy.sh`